How do I apply to be an extra?

 After you contact me for my first job, how do I get my next job?

-As a film extra, actor, after your first job with us, we contact you directly by email or phone call to ask for your availability for the next film work.
+As a film extra, after your first job with us, we will contact you directly by sms and/or email to ask for your availability for the next film work.
 So always keep an eye out for our emails so as not to miss any opportunity!

 Its important to know that responding to enquiries is essential to you getting booked for the job!
 Quick and accurate responses to enquiries are essential.
 We find that we receive the first 75% of the responses within the first 20 minutes immediately after the casting call.
 We usually leave enquiries open for 24 hours for those that cannot respond immediately, but film productions often want to see options as soon as possible.